Jumperr-labs/jenkins-stm32-demo/README.md

 ## What's in this sample

-1. We used STM32CubeMX to generate a Makefile project.
-This is required in order to have a project we can easily build on a Linux machine with GCC-ARM.
+1. We used an mBed STM32 deboucer project to demonstrate how to test a button with a debouncer.
+The code turns on an LED every time the button is pressed.
 2. We then created a Docker container with the toolchain installed.
+3. We create a Jumper test script that presses the button multiple times, but thanks to the debouncer it should only count as one.
-3. Next, we configured CircleCI and TravisCI to build our project every time we push new code to GitHub.
+4. Next, we configured CircleCI and TravisCI to build and run our testsour project every time we push new code to GitHub.

-For full details and walkthrough, [head to the following link](https://blog.jumper.io/stm32-build-server/).
+For full details and walkthrough, [head to the following link](https://blog.jumper.io/stm32-continuous-integration/).

 ## How to run the build server locally